Political Engagement Report

 Contributions to candidates and organizations is done with the intent to further our Political Engagement Priorities, disclosed earlier in this document.
 AT&T personnel consult with the AT&T Legal Department to ensure that proposed contributions are lawful and consistent with applicable statutes, regulations, limits and guidelines.
 Political contributions are reviewed and approved as to lawfulness by the AT&T Legal organization prior to being authorized.

 All corporate political contributions must be approved by the Company’s Senior Executive Vice President – External and Legislative Affairs, or by a delegate if the amount is $2,500 or less.
-A report of all political contributions, regardless of amount, is reviewed quarterly by AT&T Inc.’s Chief Executive Officer and annually by the board.
+A report of all political contributions, regardless of amount, is reviewed annually by AT&T Inc.’s Chief Executive Officer and by the board.

 Trade Associations and Other Tax-Exempt Organizations